HomeCharity and Nonprofit OrganizationsPop Culture Hero Coalition

 The Pop Culture Hero Coalition helps improve the social and emotional skills in children through examples in pop culture that they can relate to, not just Star Trek but a wide variety of narratives and mediums as well.
 Their website highlights uplifting quotes from many pop culture icons, from Batman (“Why do we fail?
 So we can learn to pick ourselves back up.
 You are someone.
 You mean something.”) to Wonder Woman (“You are stronger than you believe.
 You have greater powers than you know.”) to the Black Panther (“You get to decide what kind of king you are going to be.”)
 Positive messages abound within pop culture, and the Pop Culture Hero Coalition is committed to bringing those messages into the real world.

 One of organization’s biggest supporters is Chris Coker, CEO of the YMCAs of Northern Colorado.
 “The Y has always believed in equity and diversity,” he said during a panel at the 2022 Star Trek: Mission convention in Chicago.
 “My day camps all have seven thousand kids and I need social, emotional learning.
 I need diversity.
 The Heroic Journey of the Pop Culture Hero Program very much focuses on that.
 What it uses is a program called a proxy relationship.
-When we talk to a child, all of you are going to talk to a child who has suffered something and they don’t have the words many times to talk about it.
+All of you are going to talk to a child who has suffered something and they don’t have the words many times to talk about it.
 But they can talk all day long about Harry Potter’s loss of his parents.
 Or when they talk about identity, they use superheroes.
 Supergirl can talk about hiding her secret identity.
 Well, I think you guys can see where that goes from there, you’re hiding your secret identity.
 And we all have that, but some of us have it harder than others and some of us have families that are not supportive of that.
 And so how do you tease that out of a child?
 You can do it using pop culture.”

 “When they get together, they all share social anxieties, social insecurities,” Carrie Goldman explained at Star Trek: Mission.
 “They all want to fit in, and they all have a lot of fronting and masking behaviors that they use for coping skills to hide how scared they are.
 And they don’t want to talk about that to each other because it’s terrifying.
 So going back to what Chris said about the proxy, what I do with the curriculum is we find characters from a whole range of different situations and we say, ‘Hey, let’s look at how this character in this story feels insecure or scared or socially anxious, and it gives kids a safe metaphor to talk about their own feelings.”